TalGeuli/3D_Animation_Project/README.md

 How to Play?

-In this game the snake needs to eat the balls one the screen.

-The player needs to eat 5 balls to continue to the next level.
+In this game the snake needs to eat 5 balls to continue to the next level.

 Each ball equals 10 points.